yashkoladiya5/flutter-task-catalift/README.md

 - Clean, well-organized code
 - Accuracy and responsiveness of layout
 - Sensible use of components and naming
-- Design improvements (only for those who opted for dev+design)
+- Design improvements (also heavily weighted: only for those who opted for dev+design)

 ---